-Europe holds low-key VE Day commemorations due to virus
+Europe holds low-key V-E Day commemorations due to virus

 “If we don’t keep Europe together, in and after this pandemic, we will prove not to be worthy of May 8,” he said.

 Merkel spoke with Russian President Vladimir Putin by phone and the two agreed the war is a reminder of the need for “close cooperation between states and people to preserve and encourage peace and understanding.”
 Russia, which was then part of the Soviet Union, saw tens of millions of casualties during the war.
-It marks VE Day on Saturday.
+It marks V-E Day on Saturday.

 POLAND

-In Poland, VE Day elicits mixed emotions as the country, which suffered massively during the war, was then subjugated by the Soviet Union and remained part of the communist bloc until 1989.
+In Poland, V-E Day elicits mixed emotions as the country, which suffered massively during the war, was then subjugated by the Soviet Union and remained part of the communist bloc until 1989.

-At a wreath-laying commemoration at the Tomb of the Unknown Soldier in Warsaw, President Andrzej Duda described VE Day as a “bittersweet anniversary.”
+At a wreath-laying commemoration at the Tomb of the Unknown Soldier in Warsaw, President Andrzej Duda described V-E Day as a “bittersweet anniversary.”
 Six million of Poland’s 35 million people were killed, half of whom were Jewish.

 Duda lamented the fact that thousands of Polish troops who had fought alongside Allied forces were not allowed to march in the 1946 Victory Parade in London for fear of straining British relations with Soviet leader Joseph Stalin.